 The website is an excellent source for finding out train times and costs.
 There's a link for English in the top left of the homepage.

 And yeah, the JR Railpass is amazing value if you plan on travelling all over the country.
 There are also railpasses for different regions, but at ¥28,000 the railpass beats the ¥100,000 I'll be forking out next week to travel around with my parents (I'm going to Hiroshima, Osaka, Kyoto, Tokyo and Yokohama and can't get a railpass on my working visa).
 Make sure you buy a railpass *before* you come to Japan as tourists can't get there here.
-PM me if you need more info. over 7 years ago
+PM me if you need more info. almost 8 years ago